-A few years back I bought a small, retail service business.
-It was a combination car wash/laundromat that had a manager and 3 part-time employees.
+A few years back I bought a car wash/laundromat.
+The business was run by a manager and 3 part-time employees.

-In contrast, the “front of house” portion of the business was immaculate.
-One of the things that attracted me to the business was how spotless the store was.
-Each time I visited prior to purchasing, the laundromat was CLEAN.
-It literally sparkled – and I learned “it’s so clean” was a comment staff got from customers on a regular basis.
+While there were many problems to be addressed, the “front of house” was immaculate.
+I loved how spotless the store was.
+Each time I visited the laundromat was CLEAN.
+It literally sparkled – and I learned “it’s so clean” was a common customer comment.

-It was clear from the outset that there were people that cared about this business – and Lois was one of them.
+Even with the backroom problems, it was clear that there were people that cared about this business – and Lois was one of them.

 Lois was a hard-working, retired nurse who was a mostly pleasant employee.
 I say “mostly pleasant” because she did have occasional bouts of curmudgeon.
-She was one of those employees whose reaction you watched when you said “good morning” – you knew, from her facial expression, how the shift was going to go.
+I’d watch her reaction when I said “good morning” – and knew, from her facial expression, how the shift was going to go.

-Lois was the Queen Bee of the laundromat.
-She was committed to keeping the place spotless and took genuine pride in the Store.
-Lois would go through each machine, each shift, with a small toolkit of brushes to clean out every piece of debris.
+Lois was the clean freak of the laundromat.
+Committed to keeping the place spotless, she would go through each machine, every shift, with a small toolkit of brushes to clean out the smallest piece of debris.

 Given her small size, it was not unusual to find Lois almost entirely inside a machine, cleaning, scraping and scrubbing.
 She cared.
 All the time.
 And was a great employee, 98% of the time.
-I'll take those percentages any time.
-I liked Lois, and really appreciated the work she did for us.
+I’ll take those percentages.
+I liked Lois, and appreciated the work she did for us.

 Press 2 for Heavy Loads

-But for me, Lois was not really on my radar for the first several months of ownership.
+But Lois was not really on my radar for the first several months of ownership.
 The team of employees we had was stable, but this business was in serious financial turmoil.
-While the reduced price I’d paid for the business would make my load lighter than the previous owners, there was still a lot of change that would be required to achieve my goal for the business.
+While the reduced price I’d paid for the business would make my load lighter than the previous owners, there was a lot of change required to achieve my goal for the business.

 To make a future sale possible, the first thing I needed to do was increase the seller’s discretionary earnings generated by the business.
 We needed to make more money and keep more of the money we made.
 I needed to figure out how.

-After assessing the operation for a few months, in addition to raising the prices, increasing marketing, and a couple of other financial items, I came up with a short list of critical operational changes.
+After assessing the operation for a few months, in addition to raising the prices and increasing marketing, I came up with one critical operational change:

-- We needed to change one of the things that had attracted me to the business in the first place and lower our standard for cleanliness.
+- I had to lower our standard for cleanliness.
+That’s right, we needed to change one of the things that attracted me to the business in the first place.

 Use Hot Water Cycle to Get it CLEAN

 Customers had raved for years about how CLEAN the store was, and staff took personal pride in that.
-But when examined, the reasons for the hyper-cleanliness pointed to the cause of our financial instability.
-You can only be CLEAN if you aren't busy.
+But the reason for the hyper-cleanliness pointed to the cause of our financial instability.
+You can only be CLEAN if you aren’t busy.

 I sat and watched in the first few months of ownership as our immaculate store was “trashed” (Lois’ word) by customers using the facility exactly as intended.
 When the construction crew rolls into the laundromat with 7 garbage bags full of soiled work clothes, I was thrilled to see them come.
 But the store cleanliness was worse for wear after they left.
 This sort of facility gets dirty if it’s being used – and if we were going to increase earnings it needed to be used a lot more.